Neural Network Verification with PyRAT: Abstract domains abstract transformers

 where $A_{k, j} \in \RR$ and $b_k \in \RR$.
 Note that $A$ and $b$ are not indexed by $i$, implying that the constraint are shared for all $i$.
 At the start of the analysis, the \conz is unconstrained with K = 0 and we can add constraints at different layers.

 An example of this is shown in Figure~\ref{fig:conz_relu} with the ReLU abstraction when using the \conz domain.
 The linear abstraction remains unchanged (in green) but two constraints (in purple) are added $y \geq x$ and $y \geq 0$ reducing the approximation introduced.
-These constraints are added neuron-wise for each unstable neuron, as such for each \relu layer we add $2p$ constraints with $0 \leq p \leq d$ the number of unstable \relu neurons.
+These constraints are added neuron-wise for each unstable neuron, as such for a \relu layer of dimension $n$, we add $2p$ constraints with $0 \leq p \leq n$ the number of unstable \relu neurons.

 While the \zono could easily be concretised into a Box through a simple linear operation, for a tight concretisation from \conz to Box, we have to make use of the linear constraints of the \conz.
 For this, we need to solve a system of linear equations with linear inequality constraints.
 The lower bound for all $i \in \{1, ..., d\}$ is given by: